aracat/plushcraft/README.md

 * the stroke along the top of the eye (black)
 * an alignment guide in bright red, which you'll want to skip

+I happened to use blue-green colors for the iris.
+You can use different colors for each region, just keep track of which thread color goes where.

 ### Do you want to see how the design works or modify it for your needs?

 Download the [.svg file](eye%20embroidery%20120mm/eyes.svg).